parthshahk/Electronics/README.md

 ---
 ## **Other Provisions**

-### Database Auto Baskup
+### Database Auto Backup
 The folder `/db-backup` contains a backup generator of the database.
-It generates a database backup in the same folder updated every week.
+It generates a database backup in the same folder and updates it every week.
 So if anything was to happen to the database, you may find a backup in this folder.

 ### Error Sweeper
 This file is present in the root directory.
-It _sweeps_ the website error logs periodically and notifies the person whose email ID is provided in the file about the error if found.
+It _sweeps_ the website's error logs periodically and notifies the person whose email ID is provided in the file about the error if found.

 ---